 - Lab: Implementing an Adaptive User Interface

-- Adapting Page Layout To Fit a Different Form Factor
+- Adapting Page Layout to Fit Different Form Factors

 - Creating Advanced Graphics

-- Programmatically Drawing Graphics by Using a Canvas
+- Drawing Graphics by Using the Canvas API

 - Lab: Creating Advanced Graphics

-- Creating an Interactive Venue Map by Using Scalable Vector Graphics
+- Creating an Interactive Venue Map by Using SVG

-- Creating a Speaker Badge by Using a Canvas Element
+- Creating a Speaker Badge by Using the Canvas API

 - Animating the User Interface